Alcohol, entertainment and late night refreshment licence

 - any other required information

-Applicants may be required to advertise their application and to give notice of the application to any other person or responsible body, e.g. the local authority, chief police officer or fire and rescue authority.
+Applicants for a Premises Licence or Club Premises Certificate are required to advertise their application and to give notice of the application "Responsible Authorities" e.g. the local authority, chief police officer or fire and rescue authority.

-The licensing authority must grant the application, which can be subject to conditions.
+If no representations (objections) are received licensing authority MUST grant the application, which will be subject to conditions consistent with the operating schedule accompanying the application.
 A hearing must be held if any representations are made in respect of the application.
-If a hearing is held the licence can be granted or granted subject to additional conditions, licensable activities listed in the application can be excluded or the application can be rejected.
+If a hearing is held the licence can be granted or granted subject to additional conditions, licensable activities listed in the application can be excluded, the authority can refuse to specify a person as the Designated Premises Supervisor, or the application can be rejected.

-The licensing authority will serve a notice of its decision on the applicant, any person who has made relevant representations (i.e. representations that were not deemed frivolous or vexatious) and the chief of police.
+The licensing authority will serve a notice of its decision on the applicant, any person who has made a relevant representation (representations that were not deemed frivolous or vexatious) and the Chief of Police.

 Will tacit consent apply?
 Yes.
 This means that you will be able to act as though your application is granted if you have not heard from the local authority by the end of the target completion period